MusongKwon/StormMovementMachineLearning/README.md

 These are the instructions to set up the project locally.

 ### Prerequisites
 There are two prerequisite to run this project.
 First, you require a software that allows you to open and run a .ipynb file, such as Visual Studio Code.
 Second, you require Python to run the code in the notebook, as well as to install the requirements for the project.
+You may also require Git to clone the repository.

 ### Installations
+If you have Git installed on your PC, you can run the below Git clone command on a command-line interface.
-Clone the Repository
+Clone the Repository:
 ```sh
 git clone https://github.com/MusongKwon/StormMovementMachineLearning.git
 ```

+If you do not have Git installed and do not wish to, you can download the the repository as a ZIP file and unzip onto you PC.

 You can install the requirements directly onto your PC or create a virtual environment where you can install them instead.